 The debtor bank executes the payment and sends a SWIFT MT103 or a local clearing system message to the beneficiary bank.

 In some countries, the parent company must own at least 50% of the subsidiary company.
 Otherwise it is not considered as a subsidiary and therefore cannot pay from the subsidiary’s account.
-In other countries, paying from a subsidiary’s account is not allowed even if the parent company owned more than 50% of the subsidiary.
+In other countries, paying from a subsidiary’s account is not allowed even if the parent company owns more than 50% of the subsidiary.

 Narrative and note 4 (BSB codes in this MT101 SWIFT Message)